 A hoarder house is something every real estate investor will come across in their pursuit of discounted properties.
 Understanding the context behind the clutter will give you an edge over the competition.

-Knowing what hoarder means, why people have hoarding situations, and what to do about hoarder houses will not only improve your business savvy, but will allow you to provide the most value for the seller.
+Knowing what hoarder means, why people have hoarding situations, and what to do about hoarder houses, hoarders and their family members involved will not only improve your business savvy, but will allow you to provide the most value for the seller.

 Whether you're thinking about buying, selling, or flipping a hoarder house, we hope you feel ready to tackle any hoarder house you come across on your real estate investing journey.